andrew-hyde/Fin_Metrics_871_Project/README.md

 Next, I filter the ALSI Property data for the REITs listed above and impute the missing values in this filtered data.

+# Prepare data for DCC Model

-# Impute missing values: Property equities
+## Impute missing values: Property equities

     #
     data_alsi_REIT <- data_alsi %>%